-The benefits of saving money for students cannot be overstated – I’ve got 7 reasons why students should save money, as well as 10 benefits of doing so.
+The benefits of saving money for students cannot be overstated – I’ve got 17 reasons and benefits for why students should save money.

 Having that small cushion meant that I could start my life right after college instead of couch-surf at my parent’s.